 2. Jensen CD-490 – Best Portable Radio with CD Player (People’s Choice)

-Though Sony may take the crown on our list for companies with respect and prestige, it might surprise a number of you to learn that Jensen is actually the older of the 2 companies.
 In fact, Jensen has the oldest history out of any company that we reviewed stretching back over a century.
 In perhaps an even more surprising twist, Jensen is actually also responsible for the first loudspeaker.
-Which only helps explain how their products have a tendency to produce better sound quality than many of their competitors.
+Which only helps explain how their products have a tendency to produce better sound quality or DAC than many of their competitors.

 A Great Value